Study in Rotterdam

 Events at IHS

 Although our programmes are challenging and intense, we offer IHS students numerous ways to learn and develop professionally through a mix of lectures, field visits, real-life case studies, career workshops and more.
-Student often organise informal events for themselves with the help of the Professional Services such us potluck dinners, social gatherings and cultural evenings on the 14th floor of Mandeville Building, at IHS.
+Students often organise informal events for themselves with the help of the Professional Services, such as potluck dinners, social gatherings and cultural evenings on the 14th floor of the Mandeville Building at IHS.

 Biking

-It has been claimed that in the Netherlands the number of bikes exceeds the number of people.
-So it will come as no surprise that as a city Rotterdam is fully adapted to suit cyclists with dedicated bike lanes and bike parking to make journeys safer and faster.
+It has been claimed that in the Netherlands, the number of bikes exceeds the number of people.
+So it will come as no surprise that Rotterdam is fully adapted to suit cyclists with dedicated bike lanes and bike parking to make journeys safer and faster.
 Popular spots to explore on two wheels include the city centre, the waterfront, the port of Rotterdam and many parks around the city.

 Exploring further afield

 Rotterdam is ideally located for those who want to explore further afield.
-The main station Rotterdam Centraal will connect you with other major cities in the Netherlands as well as in the neighbouring countries of Belgium and France.
-The canal lined streets of Amsterdam, historical Utrecht and the government city Den Haag are all reachable in less than an hour by train.
+The main station Rotterdam Centraal will connect you with other major cities in the Netherlands and the neighbouring countries of Belgium and France.
+The canal-lined streets of Amsterdam, historical Utrecht and the government city Den Haag are all reachable in less than an hour by train.
 Famous tourist attractions such as the tulip fields of Keukenhof and the windmills of Kinderdijk are both within an hour’s drive.

 Culture

-With an ever-changing cultural landscape, Rotterdam plays host to a wide range of cultural events, exhibitions, and festivals.
-From film festivals to sporting events, orchestra performances to food markets there is something to suit every taste and lifestyle.
-Rotterdam has a rich maritime culture, which is apparent in its museums and in the actual port itself, which can be explored by bike, boat or foot.
+Rotterdam hosts a wide range of cultural events, exhibitions, and festivals with an ever-changing cultural landscape.
+There is something to suit every taste and lifestyle, from film festivals to sporting events, orchestra performances, to food markets.
+Rotterdam has a rich maritime culture, apparent in its museums and in the actual port itself, which can be explored by bike, boat or foot.

 Shopping

-In Rotterdam even the shopping areas are architecturally inspiring as the award-winning Markthal - which is a horseshoe shaped building made of steel and glass - is becoming a “must-see” tourist attraction.
-You will also find that there are several markets selling fresh products in different suburbs around the city and in front of Markthal on Tuesdays and Saturdays.
+In Rotterdam, even the shopping areas are architecturally inspiring.
+The award-winning Markthal - a horseshoe-shaped building, made of steel and glass - is becoming a “must-see” tourist attraction.
+You will also find that several markets sell fresh products in different suburbs around the city and in front of Markthal on Tuesdays and Saturdays.